Ruvyrom/Ruvomain-Protocol/README.md

 * Replaces heavy middleware with a native, audited Bash + jq pipeline.
 Works on Termux with Wireless ADB, Shizuku & Root, Linux: Debian, Arch, & Fedora based distribution; MacOS & WSL.

 * Shizuku compatible, Uraam provide a wireless ADB + Shizuku moduls for automatic connection in Termux.
-You can also use Shizuku & Termux for debloat, restore & install.
+You can also use Shizuku or root on Termux for debloat, restore & install.

 * Easy one-command for install URAAM automtically with installer script or DEB packages for Debian based distribution and Termux.